Shon-TUS/research-notebooks/README.md

 Although the generated MOV file with the estimated skeleton is not used during training, it will also be output.

+Next, run csv_conversion.py.

+Before executing, please change the CSV file name specified in the code.

+This script converts the 33 pose landmarks from MediaPipe into a 21-joint Humanoid structure and saves the result as a CSV file.

+Please note that this process is designed to follow the model described in ***“Listening Human Behavior: 3D Human Pose Estimation with Acoustic Signals.”***

+The following table shows the correspondence between MediaPipe and Humanoid joints.

 | No. | **Humanoid Joint** | **Computation (from MediaPipe points)** | **Description**                                                  |
 | --: | ------------------ | --------------------------------------- | ---------------------------------------------------------------- |
 |   1 | **Hips**           | (left_hip + right_hip) / 2              | Midpoint between the left and right hips (center of the pelvis). |